nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Clear all patient records : `p clear`

-* You can also clear all patient records  in case you wish to terminate your subscription with CareFlow and move on to another system.
-Run this command with caution!
+* Wish to terminate your subscription with CareFlow and move to another system? :pensive:
+You can also clear all patient records.
+* :exclamation: Run this command with caution!
   \
   &nbsp;
 * **Format:** `p clear`